-Twenty years ago, if you wanted to call someone while driving on the highway, you’d embark on a series of steps.
+Twenty years ago, if you wanted to call someone while driving on the highway, you would take the following steps:

 I experienced this on Father's Day, 1996.
 I had to pull off the highway, stop at a McDonald's to get change, and then find a payphone to call my dad.

-Today, all you have to do is access your built-in Bluetooth connection, say who you want to call, and you’re done.
+Today, all you have to do is access your built-in Bluetooth connection, say who you want to call, and you’re good to go.